Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="Android" %}
 ### getIdentifiers<a id="getIdentifiers-java"></a>

-This `getIdentifiers()` API returns all customer identifiers that were previously synced with the Adobe Experience Cloud through the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback).
+This API returns all customer identifiers that were previously synced with the Adobe Experience Cloud through the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback).

 #### **Syntax**